-\textbf{Turning trend into seasonality.} The key to disentanglement is subtracting the moving average from the original time series, which is related to normalization.
-Kim et al.~\cite{RevIN2022Kim} recognized that some statistical information of time series, such as mean and variance, continuously change over time due to the distribution shift problem.
+\textbf{Reversible normalization.} It is recognized that some statistical information of time series, such as mean and variance, may continuously change over time~\cite{RevIN2022Kim} .
 To address this challenge, they developed RevIN, a method that first normalizes the input historical time series and feeds them into forecasting modules before denormalizing the prediction for final results.
-Previous works~\cite{Liu2022NonstationaryTE, DishTS2023Fan, wu2023timesnet, PatchTST2022Nie} have attributed the effectiveness of RevIN more to normalization for alleviating distribution shift problems.
+Previous works~\cite{Liu2022NonstationaryTE, DishTS2023Fan, wu2023timesnet, PatchTST2022Nie} have attributed the effectiveness of RevIN more to normalization for alleviating distribution shift.
 However, the range and size of values in time series are also meaningful in real-world scenarios.
 Directly applying normalization to input data may erase this statistical information and lead to poor predictions.
-Figure~\ref{fig:5} illustrates the forecasting results on the simulated trend signal with two channels using different normalization methods.
+Figure~\ref{fig:8} illustrates the forecasting results on the simulated trend signal with two channels using different normalization methods.
 It is challenging to fit trend changes solely using a linear layer.
 Applying batch normalization even induces worse results, and layer normalization results in meaningless prediction close to zero.
 Disentangling the simulated time series also does not work.
 However, with the help of RevIN, a single linear layer can accurately predict trend terms.
 The core of reversible normalization lies in reversibility.
 It eliminates trend changes caused by moment statistics while preserving statistical information that can be used to restore final forecasting results.
-Figure~\ref{fig:6} illustrates how RevIN affects seasonal and trend terms.
+Figure~\ref{fig:9} illustrates how RevIN affects seasonal and trend terms.
 For the seasonal signal, RevIN scales the range but does not change the periodicity.
 For the trend signal, RevIN scales each segment into the same range and exhibits periodic patterns.
-RevIN is capable of turning some trends into seasonality, making models better learn or memorize trend terms.
-Figure~\ref{fig:7} showcases forecasting results of the linear model with RevIN on simulated time series with seasonal and trend terms.
-RevIN converts continuously changing trends into multiple segments with a fixed and similar trend, demonstrating periodic characteristics.
+RevIN is capable of turning some trends into multiple segments with a fixed and similar trend, demonstrating periodic characteristics.
 As a result, errors in trend prediction caused by accumulated timesteps in the past can be alleviated, leading to more accurate forecasting results.